Gunnar Stavseth

 Gunnar Stavseth (born 2 April 1943) is a Norwegian journalist and politician for the Conservative Party.

-His father Reidar Stavseth was editor-in-chief of different newspapers through his career, and so Gunnar grew up in Trondheim, Bodø, Porsgrunn and Tønsberg.
-Gunnar Stavseth, having graduated as cand.mag. from the University of Oslo, later became a journalist in Adresseavisen and Aftenposten.
+His father, Reidar Stavseth was editor-in-chief of different newspapers through his career, and so Gunnar grew up in Trondheim, Bodø, Porsgrunn, and Tønsberg.
+His father too was a politician for the Conservative Party.
+Gunnar Stavseth graduated as cand.mag. from the University of Oslo, and later became a journalist in Adresseavisen and Aftenposten.
 He was later chief editor of Norges Industri, a magazine published by the Federation of Norwegian Industries, and of the Conservative Party Press Office (Høyres Pressebyrå).

 While a student, Gunnar Stavseth was for a period chairman of the Conservative Students' Association, vice chair of Norwegian Students' Society and member of the editorial board of Minerva, a conservative magazine.

 He served as a deputy representative to the Norwegian Parliament from Sør-Trøndelag during the term 1969–1973.
 In total he met during 20 days of parliamentary session.